kambiz1363/Apache-Kafka/README.md

 # Apache-Kafka
 ### What Is Kafka?
 It is generally used as a publish/subscribe messaging system, It allows us to publish and subscribe to a stream of records that can be categorized.
 Kafka is written in Java.
-It is often used in real-time streaming data architectures to provide real-time analytics.<p> Since Kafka is a fast, scalable, cluster, durable, [storage](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#kafka-storage-internals) and *fault-tolerant publish-subscribe messaging system*.</p>
+It is often used in real-time streaming data architectures to provide real-time analytics.<p> Since Kafka is a fast, scalable, cluster, durable, [storage](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#kafka-storage-internals) and *fault-tolerant publish-subscribe messaging system*.It is distributed store, receives and send records on different nodes that called *brokers*.
+Brokers receive records from producers, assigns [offsets](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#offset) to them, and commits them to storage.
+For this reason, it needed [Zookeeper](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#what-is-zookeeper). </p>
 ### kafka architecture
 Kafka has four core APIs: